mead-ml/mead-baseline/README.md

   - Language Detection (using word and char embeddings)
   - Question Categorization (QA trec)

-This architecture doesn't seem to perform especially well on long posts compared to NBSVM or even SVM.
-However, this pattern is used to good effect as a compositional portion of larger models by various researchers.

 If you are looking specifically for Yoon Kim's multi-channel model, his code is open source (https://github.com/yoonkim/CNN_sentence) and there is another project on Github from Harvard NLP which recreates it in Torch (https://github.com/harvardnlp/sent-conv-torch).
 By focusing on the static and non-static models, we are able to keep this code lean, easy to understand, and applicable as a baseline to a broad range of problems.

-There are some options in each implementation that might vary slightly, but each approach implementation has been tested separately.
+There are some options in each implementation that might vary slightly, but this approach should do at least as well as the original paper.

 ## Fine-tuning Embedding (LookupTable) layer
 The (default) fine-tuning approach loads the word2vec weight matrix into an Lookup Table.
 As we can see from the Kim paper, dynamic/fine-tuning embedding models do not always out-perform static models, However, they tend to do better.